DIAGNOSTIC CRITERIA FOR VOD/SOS

 These proposed criteria have not been prospectively validated in clinical trials4

-fIn patients with an already elevated bilirubin prior to HSCT conditioning, this criterion should not be utilized in the diagnostic criteria.4
+eIn patients with an already elevated bilirubin prior to HSCT conditioning, this criterion should not be used in the diagnostic criteria.4

 No time constraint to diagnose VOD/SOS